 She holds the position of Festival Director of the Short+Sweet Theatre Festival for the last three editions.
 Meera has a post-graduate degree in Mathematics and Diploma in Arts Management from Dakshina Chitra.

 Santhosh joined Prakriti Foundation in 2012.
 He holds a bachelor degree in Mechanical Engineering and a post-graduate degree in Management (MBA).

 His passion and keen interest in arts was instrumental in him joining Prakriti Foundation.
 Sathosh is responsibile for the logistics, ticketing, marketing and communication design, budgets and artiste management for all the four main festivals of the foundation.
 His organisation and problem-solving skills has helped him become the management head for two main festivals of the foundation, India’s only one contemporary arts festival – The Park’s New Festival and Festival of Sacred Music.
 He has single-handedly worked for the entire outreach programme for the Festival of Sacred Music which includes ‘The Cauvery Clean-up’ campaign and the bhajan contests.

 He has been part of all the major tours organised by the foundation which includes Akram Khan Company’s Torobaka and Avant Garde Dance Company’s Black Album.

 Avanti Adivarekar is a performing arts manager trained in Bombay, Dubai, Los Angeles and New York City.
 She has been influenced by art practices and story-telling techniques from all over the world, especially those that relate to social causes and change.
-At Prakriti she will be working on creating sustainable arts ecosystems.
-Aside from the arts, she also is excited by media,travel, fashion and archives.
+At Prakriti she is working on creating sustainable arts ecosystems.
+Aside from the arts, she also is excited by travel, food and archives.